rdentato/skp/README.md

    n  newline

-   Q  Quoted string with '\' as escape
+   ' " or ` a literal string (useful for optional and negatives) Q  Quoted string with '\' as escape
    B  Balanced sequence of parenthesis (can be '()''[]''{}') () Balanced parenthesis (only '()')